TIMMYG Studios

 • Move yourself by dragging your name

-• PTT Button: Click and hold to transmit
+• Click and hold or press T to transmit

-• Custom Alerts: Send custom alerts to channels or units
+• Send alerts and tones to channels or units

 Dispatch Alert